 Comprehensively covers the role women have played throughout world history.
 Contains biographies of influential women and articles covering geography and history, culture and society, organizations, movements, and gender studies.

-This database continues the Statistical Abstract published annually by the Census Bureau and contains data from 2013-2020.
+This database continues the Statistical Abstract published annually by the Census Bureau and contains data from 2013-present.
 In addition, it includes enhancements such as monthly updates of content and line-item access to tables.